Julia Beard “Juliette” Martin

 For Edwin, the setback could only have been discouraging.
 However, it must be said that objectively speaking, an early shutdown was the likely outcome.
 Edwin must have indeed come up with a superior refrigeration unit or he would never have made his move, but his design is unlikely to have been more than just a bit better than what Brunswick had to offer, and Brunswick already had an established footprint in the marketplace and a solid reputation.
 Brunswick would still be a viable concern long after Edwin was in his grave.
 Not that Brunswick was the only competition.
 The industry was becoming mature and there were plenty of other companies fighting for a slice of the pie.
 What Edwin and his partners needed was a whole fleet of able salesmen to go out and convince a slew of customers that E.E.
 Savage Machine Company could deliver the best product at the best price at the earliest delivery date.
 They apparently did not succeed in recruiting enough of that horde of smooth-talkers.

 Edwin wasn’t ready to give up so easily.
 He decided to try again.
 However, as far as the Upper Midwest was concerned, he’d had his chance and now customers and investors were prepared to view him as a known failure.
 He had to concentrate his efforts on a wholly different region.
 He chose the Gulf Coast.
 What better place to go after customers for his refrigeration device?
 The heat and humidity were fierce in the summers.
-In the winters, it wasn’t like the north, where natural ice could be obtained simply by placing some water outside in metal troughs overnight.
+In the winters, it wasn’t like the north, where natural ice could be obtained from outdoor sources.
 Down to Houston went Edwin.
 And this time, Juliette went with him.
 She must have hated to leave Martintown, but Edwin was going to be based too far away to commute back on weekends.
 She took the attitude that she had to do what she had to do.
 Her sister Emma, despite her Wisconsin roots, had successfully made the transition to being a Southern lady.
 Juliette figured she could do no less.

 In the second half of 1912, Edwin formed the Lincoln Machine Company, chartering it with two partners, attorney Warren F. Carothers of Houston and investor George S. Rumbaugh of Greensburg, PA.
 Edwin -- and the factory -- were based in South Houston.
 Inasmuch as Edwin had learned that insufficient capitalization was a recipe for disappointment, the company began with $50,000.
 This time things got up and running.
 An article about the increasing popularity of large-scale iceless refrigeration equipment published in an early 1914 issue of the trade journal American Warehouseman describes Lincoln Machine Company of South Houston, TX as employing fifty men at its factory.